According to the Michigan website, you are required to file a Michigan return if you have any income to report.

 Military Retirement Benefits

 Military retirement benefits received for services performed while a servicemember are exempt from Michigan income tax.
-You can deduct the amount of the retirement benefits to the extent thy are included in your federal adjusted gross income.
+You can deduct the amount of the retirement benefits to the extent they are included in your federal adjusted gross income.

 To exempt the retirement benefits, follow the steps listed below in the program: